 - The Detroit Lakes Wetland Management District office is just 3 miles northeast of Detroit Lakes.
 The District encompasses about 6,000 square miles in Becker, Clay, Mahnomen, Norman and Polk counties.
 About 3,200 acres of the 42,000 acres are native prairie remnants interspersed with prairie pothole wetlands so expect to see plenty of waterfowl and wildlife.
 Take the 1.9-mile Headquarters Trail or plan a longer hike on Minnesota’s first birding trail.
 One of the sites on the Pine to Prairie International Birding Trail is located at the Detroit Lakes Wetland Management District.
 With 45 sites in 200 miles from Fergus Falls to the northern Minnesota border there are plenty of bird viewing opportunities.
 In the fall, you are sure to see flocks of migrating birds.

 - About 4 miles east of Detroit Lakes is Detroit Mountain with miles of hiking (shared with mountain bikers).
-To top it off — and rest your legs — enjoy a chair lift ride to the top of the mountain for a spectacular view on Saturdays and Sundays through October 9, 2016 from 11 am-6 pm.
+To top it off — and rest your legs — enjoy a chair lift ride to the top of the mountain for a spectacular view on Saturdays and Sundays through October 7, 2018 from 9 am-4:30 pm.